-They opted for airbrushing, a carbon foam 15.000 times lighter than aluminum.
+They opted for airgraphite, a carbon foam that is 15.000 times lighter than aluminum.

 The wonders of airbrushing

-Scientists calculated that a hollow sphere of airbrush about 1 meter in diameter with a 1 micron thick shell (about 1% of the width of an average human hair) would weigh only five millionths of a pound (2,3 milligrams).
+Scientists calculated that a hollow sphere of airgraphite about 1 meter in diameter with a shell 1 micron thick (about 1% of the width of an average human hair) would weigh just five millionths of a pound (2,3 milligrams).

-If such a sphere with 0,035 ounces (1 gram) of payload were released about an astronomical unit (AU) from the sun, sunlight would propel it at speeds of up to about 114.000 mph (183.600 kilometers per hour), three times that of Voyager 1.
+If such a sphere with 0,035 ounces (1 gram) of payload were released about one astronomical unit (AU) from the sun, sunlight would push it at speeds of up to about 114.000 mph (183.600 kilometers per hour), three times that of Voyager 1.